 The Island Peak Climbing is a trekking peak in Nepal that will bring you to the heartland of Khumbu, Gokyo and Everest Base Camp.
 Island Peak Climbing is one of the major climbing peaks in the Everest area.
 Island Peak Climbing also has a remarkable and heavily glaciated west face that ascends from the Lhotse Glacier.
-Island Peak Climbing is found on top of the Chukung glacier and a popular trekking trail due to its difficult geographical state.
-Annually, about 300 groups make attempts to get to Island Peak Climbing summit.
+Island Peak Climbing is found on top of the Chukung Glacier and is a popular trekking trail due to its difficult geographical state.
+Annually, about 300 groups make attempts to get to the Island Peak Climbing summit.

-Before the ascension on the Island Peak Climbing there is the Dudh Kosi valley from Lukla that goes through Namche and Tengboche.
+Before the ascension on the Island Peak Climbing there is the Dudh Kosi Valley from Lukla that goes through Namche and Tengboche.
 There is a need to get rested, be fit and also get acclimatized on the Island Peak Climbing before ascending to the gorgeous Imja Khola Valley en route to Island Peak.
-Apart from the Island Peak Climbing adventure, there are the immaculate but calm and undisturbed monasteries.
+Apart from the Island Peak Climbing adventure, there are immaculate but calm and undisturbed monasteries.
 You will also find primeval Sherpa villages on the Island Peak Climbing adventure.
 The way back on the Island Peak Climbing adventure is through Namche to Lukla.